Sonny6155/termania/README.md

 The limited resolution also means highly dense charts may not render quite as well on low scroll factors, as scroll=1 will round 16th+ notes to the same row while 12th-ish notes rely more on rhythm than visuals.

 Due to y rounding, CMod may look jittery if the exact correct BPS is not used for scroll speed, where XMod would render at constant spacing for integer scrolls.
 For a constant 140 BPM song, scroll 2 on XMod equals 4.6667 on CMod (aka 140 / 60).
 Short of checking the file itself, the next best fix is simply to play at a sufficiently fast BPM.

+Most terminals can support at least 4-bit (ANSI) colours, but some may require manually enabling the bright palette for the standard 8 colours.
+Additionally, the actual colour values may still vary signficantly between each terminal.
+Due to the complexity of implementing colours in any form, there are no plans to support 16-bit (xterm-256color) or 24-bit colours at this time.

 ## Resources Used
 A Hackaday blog post proposing a graph solution.
 No code given, but re-implemented the concept into an avg O(1) lookup: